Zequez/logseq-vault/pages/Unblock Third Eye.md

 	- Being abandoned by a higher power.
 	-
 - ----
-- Tools to
+- Tools to activate and exercise the Third Eye
-- Powerful tool to start opening this center is a [[Sensory Deprivation Tank]].
-Perfect environment to Third Eye activity to be exercised and activated.
+	- [[Sensory Deprivation Tank]].
+Perfect environment to Third Eye practice.
-- Second tool is using
+	- Second tool is using palm of hand, open it up as power center and allow energy to pump from the heart.
 		-
 - ---
 -
 - Reference: https://www.youtube.com/watch?v=vtUT2ujVjRo